Capital punishment in Uganda: 2023: Anti-Homosexuality Bill

 In 2023, the Parliament of Uganda passed the Anti-Homosexuality Bill, 2023, which among other restrictions against LGBT people, prescribes the death penalty for 'aggravated homosexuality.'
 The law took effect in June 2023.
 In August 2023, two Ugandan men located in the city of Soroti – 20-year-old Michael Opolot and an unnamed 41-year-old man – were at risk of becoming the first to receive the death penalty under Uganda's new anti-homosexuality statutes.
 Opolot's trial date was projected to be over three years from the time of his arrest due to the higher stakes involved in capital prosecutions in Uganda.
 At the same time of Opolot's arrest, a Ugandan lawyer identified another case of a female massage parlor operator charged with homosexuality and "promotion of homosexuality."
 Attorney and activist Frank Mugisha criticized Uganda's anti-homosexuality law as promoting a "witch hunt" for LGBTQ people in Uganda.

+2026: Gaba murder trials

+On April 30, 2026, Christopher Okello Onyum was sentenced to the death penalty for four counts of murder of young children at a day care centre in Ggaba on April 2 of the same year.
+Okello had been apprehended at the scene covered in the victims' blood.
+Okello was found guilty during a special mobile trial spanning a few weeks near the site of the killings in Ggaba.
+The special trial began 11 days after the murders had taken place among great public outcry for justice.
+Okello has appealed his sentence, citing three objections one of them being that the court did not properly evaluate his mental status and defence of insanity.
+Okello never denied the killings themselves.